shiyuanyuan/Learning-with-noisy-labels-for-medical-images/README.md

 **Table 3.
-Some typical publications for learning with morphological noise for medical image domain**
+Some typical publications for learning with label noise for medical image segmentation**

 | Publications               | Taxonomy                         | paper name                                                   | Link                                                         |
 | -------------------------- | -------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |